stackify/stackify-api-dotnet/README.md

 #Basics

 Several nuget packages are available for Stackify's core API as well as various logging frameworks.
 Please install the proper packages.

-In all cases the following is required in your App.config or Web.config:
+The following is required in your App.config or Web.config:

         <appSettings>
             <add key="Stackify.ApiKey" value="YOUR API KEY HERE" />
             <add key="Stackify.AppName" value="YOUR APP NAME" />
             <add key="Stackify.Environment" value="OPTIONAL ENVIRONMENT NAME LIKE PROD, DEV" />
         </appSettings>

+Optionally, you can set the config settings in code like so which will override the appSettings configs as well.

+        StackifyLib.Logger.GlobalApiKey = "";
+        StackifyLib.Logger.GlobalAppName = "";
+        StackifyLib.Logger.GlobalEnvironment = "";

 If you are having problems you can get logging out of the framework by hooking in to it's custom logging.